-When proteins are hydrolyzed in the presence of strong acids or by enzymes, they yield amino acid residues.
-Living cells contain just twenty different kinds of amino acids, to which one more amino acid has to be added, it is Selenocysteine; so the total number of amino acids in biosystem is 21; which act as building blocks of protein chains.
+When proteins are hydrolyzed in the presence of strong acids, they yield amino acid residues.
+Living cells contain just twenty different kinds of amino acids, to which one more amino acid has to be added; that is Seleno-Cysteine; so, the total number of amino acids in biosystem is 21; which act as building blocks of protein chains; not only that amino acids are involved in basic cellular metabolism.
 However, different proteins contain different composition and different sequences of amino acid residues.
 A particular sequence generates a motif and several such motifs can generate a domain.
 There are several hundreds of different motifs and domains; and it is the combination of motifs and domains ultimately determines the structure and function of a protein.
 There is a distinct relationship between a motif and an exon, a coding sequence in the gene.
-Specific proteins post-translationally get modified with glycosylation, methylation and acetylation and others.
+Specific proteins post-translationally get modified with glycosylation, methylation and acetylation mostly and few others.
+The site and the numbers and the kind of modification differ from one protein to the other, it is genetically determined.
 It is the sequence of amino acids that ultimately determines the 3-D structure and the specific functions of the proteins.

-SelA is synthesized when serine is added to tRNA, starting with Ser to cysteine and then to Selenocysteine; mechanism of conversion varies from archaea to bacteria to animal systems.
-It is present in several enzymes (for example glutathione peroxidases, tetraiodothyronine 5'deiodinases, thioredoxin reductases, formate dehydrogenases, glycine reductases, selenophosphate synthetase 1, methionine-R-sulfoxide reductase B1 (SEPX1), and some hydrogenases).
-Selenocysteine was discovered by biochemist Theresa Stadtman at the National Institutes of Health.
-Strangely selenocysteine is not coded for directly in the genetic code.
+Selenocycteine-SelA (Sec or Se-cys) is the 21st amino acid.
+Discovered by Theresa Stedman (NIH); it is a building block of Seleno-proteins.
+SelA is synthesized when serine is added to tRNA.
+Then the serine is added with acetylation and then converted into cysteine and then to Selenocysteine; mechanism of conversion varies from archaea to bacteria to animal systems.
+It is an important component of several enzymes (for example glutathione peroxidases, tetraiodothyronine 5'deiodinases, thioredoxin reductases, formate dehydrogenases, glycine reductases, selenophosphate synthetase 1, methionine-R-sulfoxide reductase B1 (SEPX1), and some hydrogenases.
+Strangely selenocysteine has no genetic codon.
 Instead, it is encoded in a special way by a UGA codon, which is normally a stop codon.
 Such a mechanism is called translational recoding and its efficiency depends on the selenoprotein being synthesized and on translation initiation factors.

 SelA synthetic pathway; it differs from Archaea to bacteria and eukaryotic animals. www.spring8.or.jp